Contact Us

 Top Fintech Trends Enabling Smart and Secure Finance

 The finance and banking sectors have undergone a radical transformation in recent years.
-In particular, the past twelve months—rocked by the global pandemic—have instigated big shifts in the way financial services are delivered.
-In this article, we run through the top fintech trends of 2021.
+In the era of global digital transformation, fintech has paved the way for innovative solutions that are revamping our finances management.
+In this article, we run through top fintech trends that are enabling smart and secure finance.

 1. Digital-only banks

-Digital banking encompasses services like P2P transfers, cryptocurrency sales, contactless payments with free transfers, and international remittances.
+Banking software encompasses services like P2P transfers, cryptocurrency sales, digital wallets, contactless payments with free transfers, and international remittances.
 And big innovations in this area will continue to make it easier for people to take care of all their banking needs; anytime, anywhere.
-It’s predicted that the number of people visiting physical banks will decline by up to 36% between 2017 and 2022.

 Arguably the most important aspect of digital-only banking, however, is its potential to reach a wider demographic than has ever been possible before.
 According to a recent World Bank report, there are still up to 1.7 billion people without access to the global banking system.
 So the significance of opening up access to essential financial services cannot be underplayed.